mbudisic/pstuts-rag/BLOGPOST.md

 Why use this specific way for our first try?

-1.  **More To-the-Point Answers:** Kamradt Chunks aim to give LLMs more complete and clear info.
+1.  **More To-the-Point Answers:** Kamradt chunks aim to give LLMs more complete and clear info.
 This can lead to more on-target answers than simpler chunking ways.
 2.  **Better User Navigation:** For videos, linking chunks to times is a big plus for users.
 They can go right to the point in a class where the info is, saving time.
 3.  **Good Use of Context Space:** LLMs have a limited context space.
-Clear Kamradt Chunks help use this space well by giving real info, not broken bits of text.
+Clear Kamradt chunks help use this space well by giving real info, not broken bits of text.
 4.  **Base for Fewer Errors:** When LLMs get better, focused context, they may make fewer mistakes or unsupported claims.
 The found chunks act as stronger guides.
 5.  **Works for Complex Content:** As source texts (or videos) get longer and more complex, the pluses of a semantic way to chunk usually show more.